SoujanyaPonnapalli/ScalingBlockchains/Consensus/README.md

 # Consensus

-This folder summarizes papers which propose scalable alternatives to proof-of-work or Nakamoto consensus aiming at scaling Blockchains to handle around thousands of transactions per second.
+This directory summarizes papers which propose scalable alternatives to proof-of-work or Nakamoto consensus aiming at scaling Blockchains to handle around thousands of transactions per second.

 ## Table of Contents